AdamWongCH/fabric-nl-analytics/docs/references.md

 > Structure enables AI to reason over data more reliably.

+This does not mean that natural language querying is magic.

+Natural language querying, data agents, ontology, and graph querying still depend on good data foundations.
+These include clear data models, well-defined entities, meaningful relationships, trusted source data, and useful metadata.

 In this repo, “structure” refers to ontology, graph relationships, clear data descriptions, governed examples, and query patterns.
 These structures help reduce ambiguity when users ask questions in natural language.

+The references above provide the official and technical background for that idea.